lindajok/lindajok.github.io/cmdline_course.md

 ### 4. More in Depth Corpus Processing
 Using stream editor to edit files without opening them, making frequency lists and understanding N-grams
- * `sed` for substitution, deletion, finding patterns, replication
+ * `sed` for substitution, deletion, finding patterns and replication
  * text files to one-word-per-line format and finally arranging them into numerical order
  * searching differencies within files with `diff`
  * _regex_